ahmed-gouda/ahmed-gouda/README.md

-I'm a Fresh graduate Software Developer Who is passionate about AI and Machine Learning aiming for creating technology to make the Woorld Better Place.
+I'm a Fresh graduate Software Developer Who is passionate about AI and Machine Learning aiming for creating technology to make the World Better Place.

 <p align="center" >